genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-calculated-data.md

 sidebar_position: 4

 ---
-Ref_data_app exists (with all its tables) and the schema can be imported into trading_app.
-Trading_app exists and it contains the schema for TRADE table + event handlers, dataservers and req-reps.
+At this point, we a data model that serves both the reference database and the trading database, Our trading application has  a schema for the TRADE table, and it has event handlers, data servers and request servers.

+Now we want to add calculations to add posiiton-keeping.

 ## Define the data schema